When Does a Broken Tooth Require a Tooth Extraction?

-Your dentist will decide if you need a for your broken tooth.
+When Does a Broken Tooth Require a Tooth Extraction? from Burba Dental Partners in Salem, MAYour dentist will decide if you need a tooth extraction for your broken tooth.
 This type of dental injury needs immediate correction.
 Pain is a common symptom.
 Finding out when your broken tooth needs this surgery can help you prepare for it.
 Here are the details on when you should get a tooth extraction for your broken tooth.

 When there is an infection